ClusterHQ/flocker/docs/gettingstarted/installation.rst

    #.
 Upgrade the kernel package inside the virtual machine:

-      This specific kernel is no-longer available from the standard Fedora 20 repositories, so we install from the ``kojipkgs`` repository directly.
+      This specific kernel is no-longer available from the standard Fedora 20 repositories, so we install from ``koji``.

       .. task:: install_kernel
          :prompt: [root@digitalocean]#